Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 Chaudhry acknowledged the need for strict action.
 “We have previously tried to take local stakeholders into confidence, and we will try again.

-Responding to a question, he said: “I agree with you, that this insurgency, this terrorism cannot be wiped out until the political forces behind the security forces stand together with one voice.”
+Responding to a question, he said: “I agree with you, that this insurgency, this terrorism, it cannot be wiped out until the political forces behind the security forces stand together with one voice.”

-He claimed that between 2013 and 2018 — when the PTI was in power — terrorism had been eliminated because political forces took note and stood behind their security forces.
+He claimed that between 2013 and 2018 — when the PML-N was in power — “terrorism had been eliminated” because political forces took note and stood behind their security forces.
 He also said that the successive government had policies that allowed many people from neighbouring countries to come to Pakistan.

-“This BLA and TTP (Tehreek-i-Taliban Pakistan)… they are a result of collaboration between people who don’t want to see Pakistan be stable.
-PSX goes up, the rupee becomes stable, and terrorism increases.
+“This BLA and TTP (Tehreek-i-Taliban Pakistan) … they are a result of collaboration between people who don’t want to see Pakistan stable.
+The Pakistan Stock Exchange goes up, the rupee becomes stable, and terrorism increases.
 Why?
 To destabilise [the country],” he said.

 “Keeping civilians safe and eliminating terrorists is what’s taking time with the operation,” Chaudhry reiterated.
 “I cannot give a timeframe, but it is hoped that this operation is completed quickly, and after that, more details can be shared.”